Bird tracks: Tracks

 Besides toes, other factors affect the shape of a bird's feet.
 Turkey vulture feet lack the talons of most other birds of prey because they scavenge carrion instead of hunting live prey, and thus their feet are less for grabbing and more for enabling a soft landing.
 This causes them to awkwardly hop on the ground.
-Water birds, birds such as ducks, geese, boobies and cormorants all have webbed feet that enable swimming.
+Water birds, such as ducks, geese, boobies and cormorants all have webbed feet that enable swimming.
 These feet can be identified by the outline that stretches across the toes.